How to Get Your Book Published – Myths and Reality

 Clearly the authors in the survey are not shy about their talent, but they also recognise that getting published is about persistence too.
 This comes back to my point about Kafka, and the other unpublished geniuses – talent alone isn’t enough to propel you to publication.

-Remember as well how the main response to the question “How did you get your book published?” was “other”.
+Remember as well, the most common response to the question “How did you get your book published?” was “other”.
 Many of the authors had struggled for years and had written several unpublished novels before making their breakthrough.

 ‘Don’t give up,’ is a mantra for many authors.
 Which reminds me of one of my favourite aphorisms: